 Some say the packaging is flawed

-Hawaii is famous for its coffee, and this can may just convert you.
-The UCC Hawaii Kona Blend Coffee With Milk is special for a few reasons beyond it being delicious.
+Hawaii is famous for its coffee, and this one may just convert you forever.
+The UCC Hawaii Kona Blend Coffee With Milk is special for a few reasons beyond being delicious.
 It’s sweetened without being too sweet and has milk without being too milky.
 It’s appropriate to drink hot or cold, which is rare for canned coffee.
 Some reviewers say that theirs arrived dented or damaged, but if you’re willing to take the risk (or contact customer service), this is a great option to keep around.

 What to Look for in Canned Coffee